IainMcHugh/fe-testing-workshop-next/README.md

 - on load, if draft then price is 100
 - On change of first name, if field is not empty, all fields in panels B and C should be reset
-- If last name field equals 'messy', if currency is EUR then change it to USD
+- If last name field equals 'fe-connect', if currency is EUR then change it to USD
 - Blurring any fields in panel B should reset panel C